swathireddy369/springboot-deep-dive/README.md

 # Mandatory : must run inside transaction if non exist throw exception
 # Never: opposite to mandatory: if transaction exist throw exception

+### Week-2-Day-6 ###
+thread pool :
+it is a collection of htread are avialbelt o do tasks and once taks is completed they are avilable to take anothe thread in pool
+Async Annotation:
+to run particular method in another thread wthout blocking main thread

+1)not providng any executor

+if if we want to create poolexecujtor we can create in two ways

+2)spring natoive : threadPoolTaskExecutor
+2)java :threadpoolexecutor

+# not providng any executor
+it checks for executor been if not found this case yes it does not found any so it uses simpleAsyncTaskExecutor usually spring check for taskexecutir bean if it does not find any then itr creates simpletaskexecutor it creates new tyhread every time min:8
+max: Integer.MAX_VALUE
+queue:INTEGER.MAX_VALUE

+now spring found this bean the it executes with this

+# threadPoolTaskExecutor : it is managed by spring itslef
+no need to metion namae
+have to mention min,max and queue size

+# threadpoolexecutor
+it is java native
+so we have to provide name explicitly it does nit maintianed by spring have to mention min,max and queue size

+here over all 3 use cases

+here are possible usecases among all those springthreadpoolTaskExecutor is recommneded although to void confusion among all cases if ypu want to provide a executor which should be default then there is a way

+1) AsyncCofigurer (Interface)
+getAsyncExecutor (method)

+among springtaskpoolexecutor recommneded and for glooable level appconfigurer

 _